 With Yoast SEO 9.0, we’re introducing a lot of new terms and concepts.
 To make those terms come alive, we’ve created an infographic that shows what this is all about and how everything ties together.
-In addition, we have a page explaining all the terms in-depth: Yoast SEO assessments glossary of terms.
+In addition, we have a page explaining all the terms in-depth: Yoast SEO glossary of terms.

 Update to Yoast SEO 9.0 and let us know what you think!